-- Avoid extra words: e.g. don't add 'Official', 'TV', 'Channel', 'YouTube', 'Productions' etc. to your name.
+- Avoid extra words: For example, don't add words like 'Official', 'TV', 'Channel', 'YouTube' or 'Productions' to your name.

 - Choose a primary language: If your audience spans many languages, choose one language for your name.
 You can add alternative translations that will show up depending on the fan's language preferences.

 Note: Changing your channel name will also change your name across other Google products, unless you've transferred your channel to a Brand Account.
 A Brand Account will allow you to have a name that only applies to YouTube.
 It also allows you to give channel permissions to other people on your team.

 If you have an Official Artist Channel, viewers will only see notifications originating from the official channel in their subscriptions feed.

 The type of notification that they'll get from the Official Artist Channel depends on the notification preferences that they've had for your other channels.
 Preferences from a topic channel do not affect notification settings for the Official Artist Channel.

 - If viewers set bell notifications on the OAC, they'll get bell notifications regardless of their setting on other channels.

 - If viewers set highlights on the OAC, they'll get highlights regardless of their setting on other channels.